 Laser treatments are available that aim to tighten the skin around the eye.
 Healthline explains that laser skin resurfacing treatments can be used to help improve the appearance of the skin.
 There are different types of lasers available for patients but any form of laser blepharoplasty is more suitable for patients with mild to moderate concerns since less significant results can be achieved compared to surgical techniques.
 The cost of a treatment will vary depending on the size of the area and the type of laser used.
 The American Society of Plastic Surgery state that the average cost for laser skin resurfacing is around $1,445 to $2,509.

 Blepharoplasty Financing Options

 A blepharoplasty procedure can drastically vary in how much it costs and there are multiple different ways to finance the surgery.
-Patients who are interested in undergoing any blepharoplasty technique should book a consultation with a Board-Certified Plastic Surgeon who has expertise in facial surgeries such as blepharoplasty.
+Patients who are interested in undergoing any surgical eyelid technique should book a consultation with a Board-Certified Plastic Surgeon who has expertise in facial surgeries such as blepharoplasty.
 During your consultation, you will receive a more precise surgery price as well as expert information on the techniques most suitable for your needs.
 Additionally, any patients interested in the procedure should continue to research the surgery as well as other treatments available, the recovery process, and any risks from undergoing surgery.

 Please note: All materials on the Site, such as text, treatments, outcomes, photographs and images and any other material provided on the Site are for information purposes only and are not a substitute for professional medical advice.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding treatments.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Site.